kevinzhongxu/CasOligo/README.md

 ***
 &nbsp;

-## Example 1: Design the 20nt gRNA-target-sequence oligo
+## Example 1: Design the 20nt gRNA-target-site oligonucleotide
-This is an example to design the 20nt gRNA-target-sequence oligo for gRNA of CRISPR-cas9 system to cut the 18S rRNA gene of host, but not of protists and fungi
+This is an example to design the 20nt gRNA-target-site oligonucleotide for gRNA of CRISPR-cas9 system to cut the 18S rRNA gene of host, but not of protists and fungi

 ```r
 #If you aim to cut the 18S rRNA gene of the host at V4 region that is flanked by primer set, TAReuk454FWD1 and TAReukREV3 (Stoeck et al., 2010), please use this cas9.gRNA.oligo1 function as it based on the reference database of that region.